OCD and Anxiety

 DSM-5 also includes the addition of diagnostic criteria for conditions not previously included in the DSM, such as cannabis withdrawal and caffeine withdrawal.
 In addition, it removes the concept of “polysubstance dependence” as a separate disorder.
 Including Gambling Disorder in the chapter on “Substance-Related and Addictive Disorders” is also a major change, in categorization of conditions and in the thinking about addiction.
 To this extent, the DSM and the new ASAM definition are aligned in viewing that addiction involving gambling is best understood not as an “impulse control” problem as the DSM had previously viewed it, but truly as a part of the spectrum of addictive disorders.
 This change within the DSM reflects increasing evidence that some behaviors – like gambling – can activate the brain reward system with effects that are similar to those of drug use.
 Other substances included in DSM-5 are alcohol, hallucinogens, opioids, sedatives/analgesics, stimulants and inhalants.
 Nicotine as a substance to which one can develop addiction is featured in the DSM-5, but the disorder associated with this drug has been renamed as Tobacco Use Disorder.
 But, other than adding the new criterion of craving and removing the criterion of legal problems related to substance use, the wording for the other 10 diagnostic criteria for SUDs has not been revised from the previous edition of the DSM.

-If you or someone you love is struggling with addiction or any mental health condition, you can call Rogers Memorial Hospital at 800-767-4411 for a free screening, or you can request one online.
+If you or someone you love is struggling with addiction or any mental health condition, you can call Rogers Behavioral Health at 800-767-4411 for a free screening, or you can request one online.

 Share this article: